jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Summary

-Validate the cleanup content carried on `modernize`, land this register on `maven` through a pull request, and retire the legacy roadmap in the repository and on GitHub.
+Confirm that the register and legacy-roadmap removal land on `maven` with M8.
+The legacy GitHub issues and milestones are already retired through G2.

 ##### Scope

-- `tests/run-all-tests.bash --local` passes on `modernize` HEAD.
-- `docs/MILESTONES.md` is removed in the same change that adds this document.
-- Pull request from `modernize` to `maven` covering the cleanup commits and this register; owner reviews and merges.
+- Confirm that M8's merge carries this register and the already committed removal of `docs/MILESTONES.md` onto `maven`.
-- GitHub side: close the legacy issues and milestones (G2).
-No new per-row issues are created (D13); the register is the tracker.
+- Keep the legacy GitHub retirement evidence from G2.
+No new per-row issues are created (D13).

-Out of scope: any modernization content beyond the cleanup commits already on the branch.
+Out of scope: a separate PR or merge, new feature work, and reopening the retired GitHub roadmap.
+M8 owns the integrated checks and release execution.

 ##### Completion Criteria